Careers | University Liggett School

 • Must be physically able to perform and demonstrate emergency evacuation procedures.

-• Ability to use emergency exits at any location on the bus.
+• Ability to lift up to 50lbsAbility to use emergency exits at any location on the bus.

 • Specific vision abilities required by this job include close vision, distance vision, night/dusk vision, color vision, and peripheral vision.